 In certain areas of the care profession you don’t have the chance to get to know clients properly.
 Sadly, in specific jobs within care there isn’t even time to chat to the person, and the task in hand is prioritised to the point of just pleasantries being exchanged.
 This is not an uncommon situation and it starves a naturally caring person of the opportunity to build a full and enriching relationship with their client.
 With live-in care or home care jobs there’s so much time for you to enjoy being with your client, and getting to know them.
 It becomes a major part of your job role in order to build the trust needed for a wonderful carer to client relationship.

 Good Financial Prospects to Becoming a Carer

-As much as in your heart you love caring and you have taken the job because you love to care for people, money is an important part of any job.
-The financial prospects of home-care jobs are good and you’ll be paid well because the job requires dedication.
+As much as in your heart you love caring and you have taken the job because you want to care for people, money is, obviously, an important part of any job.
+You have to be able to pay for you own accommodation, buy food and other essentials and support you own family to the best of your ability.
+So salary does matter.
+Fortunately, the financial prospects of home-care jobs are good and you’ll be paid well because the job requires experience and dedication.